msqr1/Vosklet/README.md

-# Browser-recognizer-
+# Browser-recognizer
 - A speech recognizer built on Vosk that can be run on the browser, inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser), but built from scratch and no code taken!
-- Browser-recognizer can run both in the browser main thread and web workers.
+- Browser-recognizer can run both in the browser main thread and web workers
+- The API also designed to have strong exception safety
 ## Global and all objects' common interface
 | Function signature (global) | Description |
 |---|---|